TopoVague/AnyAgent/docs/index.md

 ---

 **Atopo** is an open-source, Python-based computational framework for collaboration and research in architecture, engineering and digital fabrication.
-It is developed by Schemalab (https://schemalab.usc.edu) of University of Southern California (http://www.usc.edu), with the support of the National Science Fun
+It is developed by Schemalab (https://schemalab.usc.edu) of University of Southern California (https://www.usc.edu), with the support of the National Science Foundation (https://www.nsf.gov/)

 The main contributors are: